cshum/imagor/fanoutreader/README.md

 # fanoutreader

-fanoutreader allows fan-out an arbitrary number of reader streams concurrently from one data source with known total size, using channel and memory buffer.
+fanoutreader allows fanout arbitrary number of reader streams concurrently from one data source with known total size, using channel and memory buffer.

 ```go
 package main